-15. Notice of Hearing
+21. Notice of Hearing

-No less than ten (10) business days prior to the hearing to their college email address, the Administrative Law Judge will send notice of the hearing to the parties.
-Once emailed, notice will be presumptively delivered.
+No less than ten (10) business days prior to the hearing, the Title IX Coordinator will send notice of the hearing to the parties.
+Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.